 Walk through the Siq to the rose-red city

-Petra — the Nabataean capital carved into the cliffs of southern Jordan.
-Skip the visitor-centre paperwork, your timed-entry ticket emailed in English before you arrive.
+Petra — the Nabataean capital carved into the rose-red cliffs of southern Jordan.
+Compare guided tours and day-trips and book in English, in a couple of taps.

 See ticket options